nobrakal/TheBlackCurse/README.md

 * msgwinheight: the height in pixel of the message window.
 By default to 5

 #### ID
 You can assign to each id (so to each string on the map file) some actions.
-Th esyntax is:
+The syntax is:
 [id]
 someaction=sometext

-Actions aviable are:
+Actions avaible are:
-* tosay: displayed when the character go through or interract with the object
+* tosay: Displayed when the character go through or interract with the object
+* dialogue: Diplayed when the player interract with the objet.
+You can specify responses by adding at the end of the line | action1 Text Disp | action2 Text where action1 and action2 are option in the same section of the config file and "Text Disp" and "Text" are the texts displayed.
+* lastoption: Last option used in the dialogue, it will be diplayed if the player attemp a new dialogue